SasView/sasview/sasview/README.txt

 3- Known Issues

     3.1- All systems:
+        - Documentation Window may take a few seconds to load the first time it i called.
+Also, an internet connection is required before equations will render properly.
+Until then they will show in their original TeX format.
+        - The copy and paste functions (^C, ^V) in the batch mode results grid require two clicks: one to select the cell and a second to select the contents of the cell.
         - Tutorial has not yet been updated and is somewhat out of date
         - Very old computers may not be able to run
         - Polydispersity on multiple parameters included in a simultaneous/